Teenage Head (band): History

 In 1986, one year after the release of Trouble in the Jungle, Venom left the band to form a new group, Frankie Venom and The Vipers.
 Nick Stipanitz joined the Vipers as well.
 Venom was replaced by Dave Desroches, who led the band for three years before departing to form his own band, The Dave Rave Conspiracy.
 Stipanitz later left the Vipers and did a stint with The Tennessee Rockets.
 Venom and Stipanitz came back to Teenage Head when the group reformed in 1988, but Stipanitz left Teenage Head shortly after this reformation, and went into a professional career in drafting and engineering.
 He was first replaced by Blair Richard Martin of the Raving Mojos, then Mark Lockerbie, who played on the 1996 album, Head Disorder.
 Lockerbie was in turn replaced by Jack Pedler.

 In 2003, the band recorded a host of previously released material with Ramones drummer Marky Ramone at Catherine North Studios in Hamilton and Metalworks Studios in Toronto with Ramones producer, Daniel Rey.
 The resulting album was released in Canada on April 22, 2008, titled Teenage Head with Marky Ramone.
 In early 2007, Teenage Head played in Alberta and British Columbia for the first time in more than ten years.
 They returned again in the spring of 2008.

-On October 15, 2008, Gord Lewis announced that Frankie Venom had died following a battle with throat cancer.
+On October 15, 2008, Gord Lewis announced that Frankie Venom had died at 52, following a battle with throat cancer.
 In his hometown of Hamilton, Ontario a memorial statue of Frankie Venom had been planned but has been stalled because of criticism of public funds being spent to commemorate a man who used illegal drugs and was once convicted for domestic assault.

 The remaining members of the band continued to perform after Venom's death playing a tribute show for him, and performing at the 2008 Hamilton Music Awards.
 In 2009, longtime fan and friend of the band, Pete MacAulay joined as the new singer, to in his words "take Frankie's space, not his place".

 In 2014, Canadian writer Geoff Pevere published the book Gods of the Hammer: The Teenage Head Story.
+To help celebrate the book launch, the band played a guest vocalist night at the 2014 edition of Canadian Music Week.
+Musicians performing with Teenage Head that evening including the Dead Boys' Cheetah Chrome, Men Without Hats' Ivan Doroschuk, the Doughboys (Canadian band)' John Kastner and Change of Heart (band)'s Ian Blurton.

 In November 2016, Teenage Head announced the return of Desroches as lead singer.
 Jack Pedler, due to illness was replaced by Gene Champagne, also of the Un-Teens and The Killjoys.
 In late 2017, Teenage Head began performing record release parties throughout Ontario for their new remix and remastered compilation, Fun Comes Fast.

-On August 7, 2022, original member Gord Lewis was found murdered in his home.
+On August 7, 2022, original member Gord Lewis was found murdered in his home at age 65.
 His son Jonathan Lewis was arrested shortly after the crime and charged with second-degree murder.
-Teenage Head said the band will continue with performances following Lewis' murder, as such was his wish.
+Teenage Head said the band will continue with performances following Lewis' murder, as was his wish.